-Figure 25.3 - Traffic Separation Scheme Aggregation
+Figure 25.4 - Traffic Separation Scheme Aggregation

-The components of the feature/feature association Traffic Separation Scheme Aggregation should be interpreted as for the corresponding components of the feature/feature association Two-Way Route Aggregation described for Figure 25.2, except for the multiplicity at the Two-Way Route Part end of the association (indicated with the arrow in Figure 25.3).
-The multiplicity as indicated in the UML as "0.. {1..
-[C]}" in this case is an example of "collective multiplicity" notation.
+The components of the feature/feature association Traffic Separation Scheme Aggregation should be interpreted as for the corresponding components of the feature/feature association Two-Way Route Aggregation described for Figure 25.3, except for the multiplicity at the Two-Way Route Part end of the association (indicated with the arrow in Figure 25.4).
+The multiplicity as indicated in the UML as "0..\ {1..\ [C]}" in this case is an example of "collective multiplicity" notation.

-- The collective component of the multiplicity ({1..
-[C]}) indicates that where the association Traffic Separation Scheme Aggregation exists, there must be at least one of any of the features (collectively) that may be included as "containees".
-The allowable list of features is included in the following table entries, noting in this case that Two-Way Route Part is allowable for the Traffic Separation Scheme Aggregation (as highlighted in Figure 25.3). - The "0.." component of the multiplicity in this example is known as the "individual multiplicity".
-In this example, there is no requirement for a Two-Way Route Part feature (or any other feature in the list) to be included in an instance of the association Traffic Separation Scheme Aggregation, however where a Two-Way Route Part feature is included, there may be at least one.
+- A collective multiplicity can only exist when there is more than one feature type that may be used in a given role.
+A collective multiplicity indicates the multiplicity of the collection. - The "0..\" component of the multiplicity shown in the UML in this example is the "individual multiplicity".
+An individual multiplicity indicates the multiplicity for each component of the collection. - The collective component of the multiplicity ({1..\ [C]}) indicates that where the association Traffic Separation Scheme Aggregation exists, there must be at least one of any of the features (collectively) that may be included as "containees".
+The allowable list of features is included in the following table entries, noting in this example that Two-Way Route Part is allowable for the Traffic Separation Scheme Aggregation (as highlighted in Figure 25.4).

+- The individual component of the multiplicity (0,\) indicates there is no requirement for a Two-Way Route Part feature (or any other feature in the list) to be included in a Traffic Separation Scheme Aggregation (due to the lower multiplicity being zero).
+However where the relationship exists, there may be an unlimited number of Two-Way Route Part features (due to the upper multiplicity being "\"). - Upright style (non-italicized) features in the tables are members of the collective multiplicity, italicized features are not.
+The individual multiplicity applies to all listed features; the collective multiplicity only applies to the upright features, which may or may not comprise the entire list.